Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Middle School/2017-07-09-yi-an-middle-school.md

   <a href="http://weibo.com/6074218720/Fbz9o9w2A">2017-07-09 11:49</a>
 </div>

 It's summer vacation, but the regulations should not be broken.
 Because of the violation of the ban of using mobile phone after 23:30 in dormitory, FANG Xiang-rui, SUN Yi-hang, ZHAN Yi-wen, LIN Mo, CHI Yi, HE Luo-luo, and LIN Jia-hao have their mobile phones taken over until the next term begins.
 We hope the other students abide by the regulations for dorm life.
-Please use the time without mobile to prepare for the summer events.
+Please use the time without mobile to prepare for the summer festival.

 <!-- more -->